Lowcountry Maritime Group

 • Developing and filling trade and STEM pipelines - military, civilian and industry

-• Adoption of Information Technology that minimizes pain of bureaucracy while ensuring the checks and balances we owe our taxpayers
+• Development and implementation of data driven analytics that minimizes pain of bureaucracy while ensuring the checks and balances we owe our taxpayers

 Where Can We Help?